 But is this right?
 Are we trapped in a “feel free to succeed” theology that regards highly successful churches and Christians as the earthly goal of Christ’s body?
 If so, the mega-church would be the pinnacle of spiritual life since it’s the perfect reflection of today’s corporate world—bigger, higher, and better.

 What’s missing here?

-If we were living in some other country—say, North Korea, North Africa, or parts of Asia—it would be difficult, if not impossible, to achieve much of anything, at least in terms of bigger churches with huge programs and great sums of money to spend.
+If we were living in some other country—say, North Korea, North Africa, the Middle East, or parts of Asia—it would be difficult if not impossible to achieve much of anything, at least in terms of bigger churches with huge programs and great sums of money to spend.
 Many Christians today live in boxcar-size cages or are prevented even from having a career just for being Christians.
 Many are in prison or exile, or are forced to watch their families slaughtered before they themselves are taken away as slaves.
 If achievement is the measure of building the kingdom of God, a great many believers worldwide are out of the running.